sea-of-fog/b-minor-compiler/README.md

 ## Register policy on X86_64
 When generating expressions, rbx and r9 are ALWAYS kept free, only r10-r15 are used for scratch.

+## Scoping
+Each code block allocates its own local variables on the stack.
+Therefore, the stack can change during one function call.

 ## Todo
 1. [ ] Division operator in codegen